Since early 2021, Wi-Fi 6E hardware has grown like mushrooms after rain. This post only includes the best among all Wi-Fi 6E routers I've reviewed.

 HomeShield Pro requires a subscription, mobile app, and login account

 Bulky design, the USB port's performance could be better

-The Netgear RAXE300 is the lesser version of the RAXE500 (below), but it turned out in my trial to deliver a superior experience.
+The Netgear RAXE300 is the lesser version of the RAXE500 (below), but it turned out to deliver a superior experience in my trial.
 It's a more refined piece of hardware that's more affordable with equally excellent performance.

 Netgear Nighthawk RAXE300's Rating

 Middling 6GHz specs, no standard Remote Management via Dynamic DNS

 No 10Gbps port, only one 2.5Gbps port; not-well-thought-out Wi-Fi on/off button

 Limited Wi-Fi settings and online protection/Parental Controls require a mobile app and subscription